British singer Tom Parker died on March 30, 2022. His wife, Kelsey Hardwick, shared a statement with Instagram followers confirming his death.

 Celebrities — including fellow The Wanted members Max George, Siva Kaneswaran, Jay McGuiness and Nathan Sykes — all rallied around Tom amid the news.
 In September 2021, the group announced that they would be reuniting to perform at Tom’s Inside My Head benefit concert, which was hosted at Royal Albert Hall.
 All proceeds from the event went to Stand Up to Cancer and The National Brain Appeal.

 Since he first shared the news of his brain tumor, Tom has often returned to social media with updates.
-In November 2021, the musician shared that the tumor is “under control” and stable.
+In November 2021, the musician shared that the tumor was “under control” and stable.

 “I’m sat here with tears in my eyes as I tell you,” he captioned a photo of his family, including kids Aurelia and Bodhi.
 “We’ve got my brain tumor under control.
 We had the results from my latest scan … and I’m delighted to say it is STABLE.
 Such a mix of emotions.
 We couldn’t ask for any more really at this point; a year or so in to this journey.
 Honestly, over the moon.
 We can sleep a little easier tonight.
 Thank you for all your love and support over the last 12+ months.”